izemauricio/open-vscode-here/README.md

 ## Edit
 - To edit the workflow open in Alfred
-- To edit the script open Script Editor at /Application/Utilities/Script Editor
+- To edit the script, open it using the Script Editor from /Application/Utilities/Script Editor

 ## Dependencies
 - Alfred 4